-- Accept the decision and consequence. - Appeal the decision to the Academic Chair responsible for the subject area.
+- Accept the decision and consequence. - Appeal the decision to the division head responsible for the subject area.
 The appeal must arrive within five school days of the date of the imposed sanction.
 The appeal letter should include supportive information that justifies the reason for the appeal.

-Upon receipt of an appeal letter, the Academic Chair will in a timely manner investigate the allegation, and if necessary, collect resources from the faculty member and from the accused.
-The accused will be given the opportunity to respond to any questions posed by the Academic Chair regarding the allegation.
-In addition, the faculty member making the allegation will also be given an opportunity to respond to any questions from the Academic Chair.
+Upon receipt of an appeal letter, the division head will in a timely manner investigate the allegation, and if necessary, collect resources from the faculty member and from the accused.
+The accused will be given the opportunity to respond to any questions posed by the division head regarding the allegation.
+In addition, the faculty member making the allegation will also be given an opportunity to respond to any questions from the division head.

-The Academic Chair may:
+The division head may: